About Bone Grafting

 As soon as the bone graft is ready, our team will administer local anesthesia to the treatment area.
 Sedation dentistry options can also be used to further enhance your comfort during your oral surgery.
 An incision will be made in the gum tissue to expose the jawbone.
 Your bone graft will be placed in the area of deficit along with biologic proteins and collagen that encourage the graft to integrate with the existing bone and help your body grow new tissue.
 A mesh may then be placed over the graft to help guide the shape and offer protection as the area heals.
 The gum tissue will be sutured closed and post-treatment instructions will be provided.

 After Your Bone Grafting Procedure

 You may have minor jaw tenderness and swelling in the first few days following your bone graft procedure.
 These symptoms can generally be managed with cold compresses against the outside of the face and prescription or over-the-counter pain medication.
 Over the next 6 – 9 months, the graft should heal and fuse with your jawbone through a natural process known as osseointegration.
 During this time, it is crucial to maintain a proper oral care routine with meticulous brushing and flossing each day.
-Follow-up appointments at Advanced Dentistry will be scheduled as needed so that our dentists can check your healing and determine when your jawbone is ready for the dental implant process.
+Follow-up appointments at Advanced Dentistry in State College, PA, will be scheduled as needed so that our dentists can check your healing and determine when your jawbone is ready for the dental implant process.